 The key to finding public interest employment after graduation is early planning.
 The public interest legal market is substantially different from the private sector market, and in many ways more competitive.
 Private and public interest employers have separate hiring timelines and value different types of experiences and skills.
 In addition, the public interest legal market offers fewer overall opportunities to graduating law students.
 But do not be discouraged!
 If you understand the public interest legal market and approach your job search with a realistic plan, you are very likely to find satisfying work.
 Early planning is critical because public interest employers seek, first and foremost, candidates who demonstrate a commitment to their issues.
 Though some employers also value academic achievement, virtually all of them place much greater weight on experience and dedication to public interest causes.
 The more experience you have, the more competitive you will be.
 No singular formula or program governs the hiring process.

 Many public interest organizations, unfortunately, do not routinely hire permanent, entry-level attorneys.
 However, they do often sponsor post-graduate fellowships.
 Fellowships are short-term positions (usually one or two years) designed to give new law graduates experience in their fields of interest.
 Hundreds of fellowships are offered each year, and collectively, they are among the best ways to enter into the public interest legal market.
 All students with public interest career aspirations should seriously consider them.
-To learn more, pick up Post-Graduate Public Interest Fellowship Manuals I and II in Office of Public Interest and Community Service (OPICS).
+To learn more, visit the Office of Public Interest and Community Service (OPICS).

 These organizations represent clients in legal proceedings.
 Typical practice areas include family law, public benefits, consumer law, civil rights, environmental law, housing, asylum and refugee law, homelessness and criminal defense and prosecution.